fagan2888/MAISAI/README.md

 Contain notebooks which I already covered and is not work in progress.
 However, they are definitely part of the school's main learning material and should not be ignored.

+* **My Practice Notebooks**

+Contain notebooks I used to test models for regression and classification

 * **samples**

 There are extra notebooks, which is addition of normal lecture notebooks and contains extra learning materials.